JulienVig/CS-433-Road-Segmentation/README.md

 ## Training pipeline

-Here is described the pipeline used to train the model and fine tune the hyperparameters of our final model.
+Here is the description of the pipeline used to train the model and fine tune the hyperparameters of our final model.

 * [Data augmentation](#data-augmentation)
 * [Training](#training)